jlzlt/MockStocks/README.md

 Additionally, it features a **peer-to-peer (P2P) market**, where registered users can trade stocks with each other.
 You can create multiple profiles to test P2P trade proposals.

 This project was built as part of my Vinted Academy submission, showcasing my skills in Python, Flask, SQLite, and web development.
+It follows the Model-View-Controller (MVC) pattern.

 ## Installation Guide